Women's Summer Cycling Program

 What skill level is required to take part in the Women's Summer Cycling Program?

 This program is perfect for complete beginners!
-If you've never ridden a bike before, or perhaps haven't ridden one since you were a child, then this program is for you!
+If you've never ridden a bike before, or perhaps haven't ridden one since you were a child, this program is for you!

 Where are lessons held?